microsoft/charticulator.com/_docs/02_user_interaction.md

 {% include image.html src="/images/docs/scale-editor.png" alt="Scale Editor" width="400px" center="true" %}

+For the image field of the image mark, you can assign an image for each unique data value.

+{% include image.html src="/images/docs/image-scale.png" alt="Binding Images with Image Scale" width="500px" center="1" %}

 <h3>Adding a Legend</h3>
 Legends visualize the scales used in a chart.
 Charticulator currently uses a predefined legend for each scale type.
 You can add a lenged to the chart by clicking on the "Add Legend" button from a scales panel. ({% include videocallout.html src="/videos/tutorials/tutorial4.mp4" timeRange="13.27,14.50" openTutorial="tutorial4" %})

 <h3>Data-Driven Visibility</h3>
 Charticulator also supports *data-driven visibility*, where the visibility of marks is determined by data values.
 Clicking on the "Conditioned by" button in the Visibility attribute invokes a popup panel, where you can set a filter.
 For categorical variables, you can set a filter via a set of checkboxes. ({% include videocallout.html src="/videos/tutorials/tutorial2.mp4" timeRange="49.50,57.00" openTutorial="tutorial2" %})